Elevator Door Safety

 At Executive Elevator Company our main priority is excellent customer service.
 Part of providing that service is making sure that we take every measure to ensure the safety of you and your loved ones.

-We offer two types of safety precautions to use between your swing door and your elevator gate.
-This is to prevent the swing door closing with anything between it and the elevator gate.
+We offer two types of safety precautions to use between your swing door and your elevator gate, that will prevent the swing door closing with anything between it and the elevator gate.

 These measures are not required by national elevator code at this time, although we feel they should be.